Wondering how long ground beef lasts in the fridge? We’ve got the answers you need to make sure your ground beef is delicious and safe to eat!

 How to Freeze Ground Beef

 When ready to use, place the packaged meat in a large bowl of cool water, using a heavy weight to keep the meat submerged.
-Allow it to thaw for 5 to 10 minutes.
+Allow it to thaw for five to ten minutes.
 If you can plan ahead, defrost the beef overnight on a plate in the refrigerator.

 Previously frozen ground beef should be used immediately and should not be refrozen.
 Also, never keep meat at room temperature for more than two hours!